 Self-medication with drugs or alcohol may provide temporary relief from anxiety and many other suppressed emotions but it doesn’t last.
 In the long run, it may actually exacerbate anxiety and panic attacks.
 This cycle can quickly become a habit, which therapy seeks to address by teaching new coping mechanisms.

 The cycle of self-medication can also cause a person or an alcoholic to venture into cross-addiction.
 This is where one drug or behaviour is simply replaced with another one.
 For example, a person using cocaine may stop abusing cocaine but then start to drink more heavily.
 This makes treatment and breaking this downward spiral difficult and increasingly harder to manage as time progresses.

 Addiction often starts with self-medication and it is not immediately noticed because it’s a fairly common behaviour.

-Most people will engage in some sort of behavior to alleviate stress or heartache and we live in a culture where an after-work drink is the norm.
-When this behavior escalates to the point that it is negatively affecting relationships and work and the person has come to rely on a substance to deal with their feelings, then we see the seeds of addictive behavior beginning to take root.
+Most people will engage in some sort of behaviour to alleviate stress or heartache and we live in a culture where an after-work drink is a norm.
+When this behaviour escalates to the point that it is negatively affecting relationships and work and the person has come to rely on a substance to deal with their feelings, then we see the seeds of addictive behaviour beginning to take root.